-Be sure to sign up to be on our free mailing list!
+Be sure to sign up to be on our Winter Crafts and Activities Pinterest board!

 Do you remember making snowflakes from paper as a child?
 It was always so fun to see how the paper snowflakes looked when unfolding them!
-The kids and I had so much fun creating our own unique snowflakes from newspaper recently.
-(This post contains affiliate links to Amazon.)
+Recently, the kids and I had so much fun creating our own unique snowflakes from newspaper.
+(This post contains affiliate links.)

 I started by setting up a simple snowflake cutting area in our home.
 I grabbed a large basket from our kitchen and put some scissors and paper in it.
 Whenever any of us were in the mood, we’d sit and cut out snowflakes.
 We actually still have the basket sitting out since it’s been a favorite activity for Lucy (and me) lately!

 There’s tons of ways to fold paper for cutting snowflakes.
 Here’s the way I learned as a child.
 I taught this method to Lucy, but she also had fun trying out her own different ways to fold paper!

 1. Start with a perfect square.
 Fold it in half to create a triangle.

 3. Next, place the resulting triangle on a flat surface with the center point facing down.
 Imagine dividing it into thirds.
 Fold the right third over.